ZakChrom/simple-warframe-overlay/README.md

 # SWO (Simple Warframe Overlay)

-### ⚠️ I AM NOT RESPONSIBLE FOR ANY BANNED ACCOUNTS.
-USE AT YOUR OWN RISK ⚠️
+## Disclaimer
+#### This software is not affiliated with Digital Extremes.
+Use at your own risk.
+I am not responsible for any bans or penalties imposed
-### The overlay does not modify or interact with the game in any way other than screenshotting the screen to get relic info
+#### The overlay does not modify or interact with the game in any way other than screenshotting the screen to get relic info.
+You should be fine but idk

 ## Not really simple if it has rust
-### Its not supposed to have rust but i couldnt be bothered to do json and networking in c so i will temporarly use rust
+#### Its not supposed to have rust but i couldnt be bothered to do json and networking in c so i will temporarly use rust

 ## Why another overlay?
 Isnt alecaframe better and less risky to use?
 #### Yes but its terrible to install on linux.